 One reason solar power has done well even in the recession is that solar makes financial sense, paying for itself over time.
 The cost of photovoltaic solar panels has declined rapidly while the cost of power from utilities continues to rise about 6% a year, making solar an increasingly good deal.
 In some areas such as Hawaii and California, solar energy cost is less than electricity from the grid, reaching grid parity.

 Financing options such as solar leases or power purchase agreements help to remove the main objection many people have – seeing money come out of their pocket up front.

 And a variety of incentives at the local, state, and federal government level continue to encourage the switch to solar, including recent spectacular growth of the solar industry in New Jersey.

-Starting a solar installer business is one business opportunity in the solar market, although this route requires significant technical expertise and resources to get started, and faces stiff competition from large solar installers in some areas.
+Starting a solar installer business is one small business opportunity in the solar market, although this route requires significant technical expertise and resources to get started, and faces stiff competition from large solar installers in some areas.

 A new solar business opportunity is to start a sales business as a solar broker.
 One key advantage of solar brokers is that they are independent of a specific product or installer, so they can work with the client to navigate the solar marketplace, looking a variety of option to find the best solution in each case.
 The solar broker helps clients to get multiple bids from installers, making the solar sales process simpler, and helping residential or business client to save significant time and money.